bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-04-Prometheus-k8s-Instalation.markdown

 helm install grafana grafana/grafana
 {% endhighlight %}

-Follow installation notes for getting admin password and port-forwarding.
+Follow installation notes for getting the admin password and forwarding the port.

-Or you can see/edit the Grafana admin account via the k8s dashboard.
+You can see/edit the Grafana admin account via the k8s dashboard.
 Open tab secret, choose grafana, and at the bottom, you'll see necessary fields.

 <img src="/assets/images/grafana/grafanaSecret.png"/>

-Then you should expose grafana service or run port-forwarding.
+Then, you should expose grafana service or run port-forwarding.

 {% highlight console %}
 kubectl port-forward service/grafana 8080:80
 {% endhighlight %}

-After that you need to define datasource:
+After this, you need to define datasource:

 <img src="/assets/images/grafana/ds.gif"/>

-Click Add Data Source button, choose Prometheus, define http://prometheus-server:80 as URL, and click Save & Test.
+click Add Data Source button, choose Prometheus, define http://prometheus-server:80 as URL, and click Save & Test.

-Then you can import the k8s dashboard, with id 12117, for example.
+Then you can import any k8s dashboard.
+With id = 12117, for example.

 <img src="/assets/images/grafana/dash.gif"/>

 You can add your application in Prometheus/Grafana.

-Let's connect the application from a previous topic to the Prometheus.
+Let's connect the application from the previous topic to the Prometheus.

-We need to add the host to a prometheus.yml configuration file.
+We need to add the host into the prometheus.yml configuration file.
-In our case, that file is stored in ConfigMap.
+In our case, this file stores in ConfigMap.
 Open dashboard, choose Config Maps tab, find prometheus-server and detect target config.

 {% highlight yaml %}